sjappig/mldn-capstone/capstone_proposal_template.md

  * triggering some actions based on the audio event (like saving only speech)

-There are several papers tackling this problem (see [1],[2],[3]).
+There are several papers tackling this problem (see [1,2,3]).
 As the amount of data available has grown, the deep learning methods have become more suitable also for this problem.

 ### Problem Statement

-Problem to solve: Create a system that is capable of giving label to a short audio segment (possibly from a video).
+Problem to solve: Create a system that is capable of giving single label to a short audio segment.
 More precisily, given audio sample, predict a label that describes that sample, where label is from predefined set.
 The approach will be supervised, i.e. system is trained to do this prediction by showing sample-label pairs.
+Precise predictions with coarse labels are preferred over imprecise with detailed labels.

 ### Datasets and Inputs

 **AudioSet**: Large-scale collection (over 2M samples) of human-labeled 10-second sound clips drawn from YouTube videos [4].
 This dataset is perhaps the largest freely available one, and has very good documentation and support.
 There is also starter code which is helpful when starting to work with the dataset [5].

-AudioSet includes precalculated features and balanced subsets for training and evaluation.
+AudioSet includes balanced subsets for training and evaluation.
+AudioSet samples might have multiple labels assigned to each sample; our target is however to predict single label.

+There are also precalculated audio features (128-dimensional @ 1 Hz).
+Unfortunately the feature extraction process used for those is not provided anywhere at the detail that would allow one to reproduce the extraction.

 Dataset is described in more detail in [4] and [6].

 ### Solution Statement

-To ease the computational burden, precalculated features provided with AudioSet are used (128-dimensional audio features extracted at 1 Hz).
-Also instead of using the whole dataset, which is huge (over 2M samples), balanced training and balanced evaluation sets are used, both containing more than 20k samples.
+Intead of using the whole dataset, which is huge, balanced training and balanced evaluation sets are used, both containing more than 20k samples.
-Target labels will be the top-most labels in AudioSet ontology ("Human Sounds", "Source-ambiguous sounds", "Animal" etc).
+Target labels will be the top-level labels in AudioSet ontology:
+"Human sounds", "Source-ambiguous sounds", "Animal", "Sounds of things", "Music", "Natural sounds", "Channel, environment and background".
+These labels are used instead of the exact ones to simplify the problem.

+Rather than providing raw audio for classifier, frequency domain content is extracted for short frames using Mel-frequency cepstrum coeffiecients (MFCC) [7,8].
 Using those as inputs, recurrent neural network is trained to do the classification.
-Recurrent neural networks are suitable for working with audio, as they contain memory about past samples.
+Recurrent neural networks are suitable for working with continuous audio, as they are able to capture also temporal features.
 Evaluation set is kept aside until the classifier is in its final form (before that, model generalization is approximated with splits done within the training set).

 ### Benchmark Model

 In [6] benchmark model is reported with "balanced mean Average Precision across the 485 categories of 0.314".
-However, this result is not directly comparable with our target, as we will use more coarse labels.
+However, this result is not directly comparable with our target, as we will use more coarse labels, and we will not do multi-label classificiation.

 In [2], there are results of audio scene classification expressed with F1-score.
 The audio scene classification has subtle differences to our task at